Truthful Interval Covering: The Setting

 For randomized mechanisms, the definition of truthfulness extends to \emph{truthfulness in expectation}, which stipulates that no agent can decrease her expected cost by deviating.
 In our positive results, we will actually use a stronger truthfulness guarantee called \emph{universal truthfulness}.
 A mechanism is universally truthful if it is truthful for any realization of truthfulness, i.e., Inequality~\eqref{eq:truthfulness} holds for any $\calM(\ical) \sim D_{\calM}(\ical)$.

 Our goal in this paper is to design truthful mechanisms (either deterministic truthful or universally truthful) with approximation ratios as close to $1$ as possible.
-To achieve this, we focus on the following class of mechanisms, called \emph{$k$-th ordered statistics}.
+To achieve this, we focus on the following class of mechanisms, called \emph{$k$-ordered statistics}.

-\begin{definition}[$k$-th ordered statistic] A mechanism $\calM$ is a $k$-th ordered statistic if for any instance $\ical$, it outputs the interval reported by the $k$-th agent, i.e., $\calM(\ical)=I_k$. \end{definition} For example, for $k=\lfloor n/2 \rfloor$, the mechanism outputs the interval of the median agent. $k$-th ordered statistic mechanisms (as well as their convex combinations) are well-known to be truthful in other contexts, e.g., see \cite{dummett1961stability, moulin1980}.
-We prove that, for similar reasons, they are also truthful in our setting.
+\begin{definition}[$k$-ordered statistic] For $k \in [n]$, the $k$-ordered statistic mechanism $\calM$ outputs the interval reported by the $k$-th ordered agent $i$ in instance $\ical$, i.e., $\calM(\ical)=I_i$. \end{definition} For example, for $k=\lfloor n/2 \rfloor$, the $k$-ordered statistic mechanism outputs exactly the interval reported by the median agent. $k$-ordered statistic mechanisms (as well as their convex combinations) are well-known to be truthful in other contexts, e.g., see \cite{dummett1961stability, moulin1980}.
+We prove that, for similar reasons, any $k$-ordered statistic mechanism is truthful in our setting.

-\begin{theorem} If $\calM$ is a $k$-th ordered statistic mechanism, then it is truthful.
-Furthermore, if $\calM$ is a convex combination over $k$-th ordered statistic mechanisms, then it is universally truthful. \end{theorem}
+\begin{theorem} For any $k \in [n]$, the $k$-ordered statistic mechanism is truthful.
+Furthermore, any convex combination over $k$-ordered statistic mechanisms is universally truthful. \end{theorem}

-\begin{proof} Suppose that $\calM$ outputs the interval of the $k$-th ordered agent $i$.
+\begin{proof} Let $\calM$ be the $k$-ordered statistic mechanism outputs the interval of the $k$-th ordered agent $i$.
 Clearly, agent $i$ has cost $0$ as her interval is completely covered.
 Consider the $\ell$-th ordered agent $j$ with $\ell < k$; the case $\ell > k$ is essentially symmetric.
 If $j$ reports any position $s_j' < s_i$, then the outcome of the mechanism will not change.
 If $j$ reports some position $s_j' \geq s_i$, then the mechanism will place the covering interval so that it starts at some position $x \geq s_i$, which cannot decrease the cost of $j$ as it is farther from $j$'s true interval.
 Hence, $j$ has not incentive to misreport and the mechanism is truthful.

 Finally, observe that, since any $k$-th ordered statistic mechanism is truthful, any convex combination of such mechanisms is universally truthful by definition. \end{proof}